 William Morris Gallery is Morris's former family home, the 18th-century Water House.
 The artist, socialist and source of all that flowery wallpaper lived here between 1848 and 1856.
 The house is set in its own extensive grounds and features permanent displays of printed and woven fabrics, rugs and painted tiles by Morris and other members of the Arts and Crafts movement, as well as humble domestic objects including Morris's coffee cup and the satchel he used to distribute his radical pamphlets.
-It has now reopened after an extensive refurbishment.
+It underwent a £5m refurbishment in 2012.

 William Morris Gallery

 |Opening hours:||Wed-Sun 10am-5pm|

 Madge Gill: Myrninerest

 Born in Walthamstow in 1882, Madge Gill created her visionary artworks when possessed by a spirit guide named Myrninerest.
 Examples of her prodigious output now come back to her home turf with this exhibition at the William Morris Gallery.
 Artworks on...Until Sunday September 22 2019